Tanz0rz/haxe-fmod/README.md

 Live Update **only works on C++ and HashLink builds**.
 HTML5 builds will not work.
 The FMOD team said this is a limitation caused by running games inside web browsers and they have no plans to support this.

-**Note**: On macOS and Windows, you may see a firewall dialog asking to allow incoming network connections when running your game.
-This is caused by the Live Update feature, which opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.
+**Note**: On macOS and Windows, you may see a firewall dialog asking to allow incoming network connections when running your game with Live Update active.
+Live Update opens a local network socket (port 9264) so FMOD Studio can connect to your game for real-time audio mixing.

+## Migrating From Previous haxe-fmod Versions?

+See [MIGRATION.md](MIGRATION.md) for the complete mapping.

 ## License